pratyakshm/WinRice/doc/Reverting-changes.md

 ## System Restore Point

 WinRice provides the option for creating a system restore point before modifying the system.
-Restoring to the restore point will all settings changes performed by WinRice.
+Restoring to the restore point will revert all settings changes performed by WinRice.
 However, if WinRice didn't create a System restore point, you can still revert changes using the revert preset.
 Read more about it below.

 ---